rajeshvkothari/oom/Internal/DEVELOPER_README.md

  - **ONAP SO**
 	 -------

-    **Loging into oom server and re-deploye following component**
+    **Loging into oom server**

-	  - Repalce images in following files:
+	- Repalce the images in following files:

 	  - onap-oom-integ/kubernetes/so/templates/deployment.yaml